icapps/flutter_icapps_icons/README.md

 ## Getting started

-All you have to do to get started is to add this peace of coude below to your pubspec.yaml
+All you have to do to get started is to add this piece of code below to your pubspec.yaml

 ```yaml
 flutter: